javierbrea/eslint-plugin-boundaries/packages/website/docs/selectors/selectors.md

 That selector matches any file belonging to a `helper` element.
 You could just as well match a single `file` category or `module` origin instead; no axis takes precedence over the others.
 From there you can add more conditions to narrow the match.

 :::note[Legacy flat selectors]
 Earlier versions accepted flat element selectors such as `{ type: "helper" }` (without the `element` wrapper) and bare strings like `"helper"`.
 They still work and are converted internally, so existing configurations keep running.
-For new rules, prefer the entity selector form so you can also match against `file` and `module`.
+For new policies, prefer the entity selector form so you can also match against `file` and `module`.
 The string and tuple formats are documented on the [Legacy Selectors](./legacy/element.md) page.
 :::

 ## How matching works

 1. You define [element descriptors](./element.md) and/or [file descriptors](./file.md) in your settings — at least one of the two.
 2. During analysis, the plugin builds a [runtime description](../classification/classification.md) for each file: its element, its file categories, and the module it resolves to.
-3. Selectors in your rules match against those descriptions to decide whether a rule applies.
+3. Selectors in your policies match against those descriptions to decide whether a policy applies.

 All conditions inside a single selector are combined with **AND** — every property you specify must match.
 Arrays act as **OR** — the selector matches if any item in the array matches.
 These two rules apply at every level, from sub-selectors down to individual pattern values.